Sch3lp/accountability-slides/slides/story.md

 * They did not know the safety procedures
 * The other 14 **did** know them
 * The coast guard sent one single boat
-* The fisher boats were told not to intervene

 |>